Curton/simple-memory-benchmark/README.md

 This project is designed for educational and benchmarking purposes.
 Modify and distribute as needed for your testing requirements.

-## Contributing

-To contribute improvements or additional test patterns:
-1. Maintain C18 standard compliance
-2. Preserve high-precision timing methodology
-3. Add appropriate error handling for new features
-4. Update documentation for new test types

 ## See Also

 - [Intel Memory Latency Checker](https://www.intel.com/content/www/us/en/developer/articles/tool/intelr-memory-latency-checker.html)